CambridgeEngineering/PartIB-Computing-Device-Programming/activity-2.rst

 To complete the task, you may need to learn the following elements

-- What are I2C devices and how to communicate with them?
+- What are I\ :sup:`2`\ C devices and how to communicate with them?
-	Intro.

-- Preparing your sensor
-	Soldering info and demo.
+- Soldering and testing your sensor.